35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 * System provisioned with TPM
 * TPM chip enabled in UEFI settings

-***Note**: It should work on Arch Linux with some minor changes but I haven't tested it.*</br> Custom partitions should also work, but you'll have to adjust the crypttab accordingly.
+***Note**: It should work on Arch Linux with some minor changes but I haven't tested it.*

+Custom partitions should also work, but you'll have to adjust the crypttab accordingly.

 ## Preparations